 a) Sending People to your website or Content

-- Using Articles, images or URL
+- Using articles, images or URLs

 b) Collecting leads using lead gen forms

 LinkedIn lead gen forms are prefilled, user-friendly responsive forms that allow advertisers to capture form submissions from your target audience within LinkedIn (website or app version) without having to go to your landing page.
 The possible ad types are the same as explained in the step above for sending people to your website or content; the only difference in this case is that the web traffic is not driven to your landing page, Instead, the form submissions are captured within LinkedIn app or website.

 As the name suggests, this is primarily used for promoting videos to engage with your target audience, you can drive traffic from videos to the desired landing page or from videos to lead gen forms as appropriate for your business.

 Quick Pro tip: Less than 15 seconds videos are lighter and work best on LinkedIn, appending them with sub titles or screen supers ensures that viewers can see them without using audio speakers or earphones.

 2) LinkedIn Dynamic Ads